 Has a friend of yours recently become a homeowner?
 Do you have a new neighbour you’d like to welcome to the block?
-A small, heartfelt gift is a great way to mark the occasion.
-Here are a few suggestions to help you find the perfect housewarming present.
+A small, heartfelt present is a great way to mark the occasion.
+Here are a few suggestions to help you find the perfect housewarming gift.

 Homeowners often need a number of items for their new nest.
 Why not give them a hand by putting together a personalized gift basket?